 The Meteora are rock formations shaped as a result of the erosion of wind and rain over time creating separate pillars of various height and width.
 Centuries ago, monks seeking quiet solitude for their devotions created small places of prayer by making cells inside caves that had eroded from the side of the rocks, and the area came to be known as a holy place.
 Amazingly, around the 14th Century, many Meteora monasteries started to be built at the very top of the rock pillars, access being gained only by removable ladders and winch systems used to haul up baskets and nets – for goods and people!!.
 Continue reading Meteora Monasteries in Greece

-This elegant chateau we see today spanning the Cher River in France, was built between the years 1515 – 1559, starting first with a residence on the river accessed by a bridge.
+This elegant chateau we see today spanning the Cher River in France was built between the years 1515 – 1559, starting first with a residence on the river accessed by a bridge.
 Later, an arched bridge on the other side was constructed, reaching all the way to the opposite bank.
 The bridge would eventually include a grand gallery and a floor of rooms above that.
-The entire Chateau is built across the middle of the river, with access walkways to reach the banks of the river at either end.
-Throughout history the women who have inhabited this chateau have influenced its design, as well as the gardens by which it is surrounded, and this is the reason it is often described as “the ladies chateau”.
+Chenonceau is built entirely across the middle of the river, with access walkways to reach the banks of the river at either end.
+Throughout history, the women who have inhabited this chateau have influenced its design, as well as the gardens by which it is surrounded, and this is the reason it is often described as “the ladies chateau”.

 Continue reading Chenonceau – Chateaux of the Loire Valley